sparkfun/SparkFun_ST25DV64KC_Arduino_Library/examples/docs/ex_01_Device_Information.md

 Each tag is pre-programmed with a unique 8-byte (64-bit) identifier which conforms to ISO/IEC 15693.

-Not all platforms support the printing of 64-bit numbers so we: create an array of eight bytes to hold the UID; read the UID; and print it one byte at a time in hexadecimal format.
+Not all platforms support the printing of 64-bit numbers so we: create an array of eight bytes to hold the UID; read the UID using ```getDeviceUID```; and print it one byte at a time in hexadecimal format.

 ```C++
   uint8_t values[8] = {0};